 What to deduct…

-This is the most common deduction taken.
+Homeowners deduct property taxes more than anything else.
 Be sure to include any taxes you reimbursed the seller for – these taxes were paid before you took ownership.
 Instead of getting a 1098 report, the amount will be shown on the settlement sheet.

 For mortgage interest, this goes for your primary and secondary residence (which doesn’t even have to be a house).
 There are limits, but few taxpayers reach it.
 Further, you can deduct the interest on up to $100,000 borrowed on a home equity loan or home equity line of credit.